 Mali

-International Medical Corps has worked in Mali since 2013 following political instability and a coup d’état that caused mass displacement and the disruption of many public systems, including healthcare.
-The violence and insecurity in the north aggravated the already-fragile health and nutritional conditions in the region, and women and girls became increasingly exposed to acts of sexual violence.
+International Medical Corps has worked in Mali since 2013, helping people affected by political instability and a coup d’état that caused mass displacement and the disruption of many public systems, including healthcare.
+While the violence and insecurity in the north aggravated the already-fragile health and nutritional conditions in the region, women and girls became increasingly exposed to acts of sexual violence.

 To support those affected by the conflict, International Medical Corps provides lifesaving assistance to address the immediate needs of vulnerable populations in north and central Mali.
-Interventions focus on nutrition; maternal, newborn and child health; family planning and reproductive health; and gender-based violence, including the prevention of sexual exploitation and abuse.
+Interventions focus on nutrition; maternal, newborn and child health; and violence against women and girls, including the prevention of sexual exploitation and abuse.
 We currently operate in six regions, supporting 109 health facilities, two mobile clinics, and four women’s and girls’ safe spaces (WGSS), benefiting more than 425,500 people.

 20.7 million